JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ### webpack version

-The Kotlin/JS plugin uses webpack %webpackMajorVersion%.
+The Kotlin Multiplatform plugin uses webpack %webpackMajorVersion%.

 If you have projects created with plugin versions earlier than 1.5.0, you can temporarily switch back to webpack %webpackPreviousMajorVersion% used in these versions by adding the following line